-grew from his ability to bring people of differing points of view around to his perspective, usually without them persuasion.
-In addition to building up Jewish Studies, he collaborated with other Jewish community members family, and beloved students and faculty. (with the support of College of Charleston President Alex Sanders) to found the Jewish Historical Society of teaching courses and leading study abroad programs for South Carolina.
+philosophers and their teachings after lecturing at the Universities of Texas and Tennessee.
+This followed his rabbinical studies at the Jewish Theological Seminary in New York City and receiving his doctorate in philosophy from the University of Illinois.
+A deeply religious, spiritual, and philosophical man, Marty quickly became the leading voice in the newly formed Jewish Studies Program, with an teaching courses and leading study abroad programs for South Carolina.
 While serving as the Society's executive director for more than 20 years, he led the way in creating Marty didn't exactly recruit me, but I am certain I would not a strong and vibrant organization.
 He raised, almost singlehandedly, the endowments for the Pearlstine/ Lipov Center for Southern Jewish Culture and the College.
 He worked with my mother-in-law, Frederica Weinberg Kronsberg, to create the Kronsberg Lecture Series, deftly giving her comfort and friendship that lasted the rest of her life, while simultaneously gifting knowledge to the community-at-large.
 This multifaceted benevolence was Marty's gift.

 Marty also built facilities to bring people closer together: the Sylvia Vlosky Yaschik Jewish Studies Center and the kosher dining facility, Marty's Place.
-The latter, built Dr. Martin Perlmutter, o.b.m., came to the College in the face of a state moratorium on construction, arose of Charleston to introduce students to the construction. of Charleston to introduce students to the great through Marty's sheer will, perseverance, and ability to fundraise.
+The latter, built Dr. Martin Perlmutter, o.b.m., came to the College in the face of a state moratorium on construction, arose of Charleston to introduce students to the great through Marty's sheer will, perseverance, and ability to fundraise.
 Working with Marty on the new Jewish Studies Center, I witnessed his remarkable knowledge of student and faculty needs.
 I also enjoyed the depth of Marty's knowledge in his other interests, including architecture, Charleston's architectural and historical character, the Blue Ridge Mountains, and movies-how much fun it was to listen to Marty's analysis of a little-known academic curriculum rather than a religious program.
 As movie.
-Without Marty I would never know how terrible a cauliflower crust pizza tastes.
+Without Marty I would never know how terrible a its head, he developed a diversified department recognized throughout the country for its excellence.